GMP is here to serve you: What to know about Coronavirus (COVID-19)

 - Home if sick.
 We have told employees if they feel sick, are sick or have any concerns with exposure to any illness, to take care of themselves and to protect others by staying at home.

-What to Know About Your Energy Statement
+What to Know About Your Energy Statement and Help Available

-As a result, GMP is extending the temporary suspension of collections-related activities, including service disconnections, through the end of September to lessen any financial hardship the COVID-19 pandemic may have on our customers.
+Also, GMP is extending the temporary suspension of collections-related activities, including service disconnections, through the end of September to lessen any financial hardship the COVID-19 pandemic may have on our customers.
 These policies went into effect in mid-March and will be in place through September, and we will evaluate their continued need at that time.
 Please note that regular billing will continue for all customers.

 Visit this page regularly for GMP updates.